sekoyo/SecurePad/README.md

 v2.2
 ----

-Recompiled with latest plugin files for compatibility with latest Notepad++
+Recompiled with latest plugin files for compatibility with latest Notepad++ (6.5.1).
+Note that the compatibility break may have occured before this, I have only tested that it works with this version though it is likely to work with lower versions of 6.5 too.

 v2.1
 ----